grpc/grpc.github.io/docs/index.md

 ahead to the next section.

-The first step when working with protocol buffers is to define the structure forthe data you want to serialize in a *proto file*: this is an ordinary text file with a `.proto` extension.
+The first step when working with protocol buffers is to define the structure for the data you want to serialize in a *proto file*: this is an ordinary text file with a `.proto` extension.
 Protocol buffer data is structured as *messages*, where each message is a small logical record of information containing a series of name-value pairs called *fields*.
 Here's a simple